patrick-han/patrick-han.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Patrick : ) this is my website.
-It's (supposed to be) a collection of my work and own musings.
+It's a collection of my work/thoughts.
 It's _mostly_ academic stuff but I might end up posting other random things from time to time.
 Feel free to contact me if you're interested in anything I've done!

 Currently I am...
 ------